underscorenygren/metrics/README.md

 # partaj

-Package partaj is a minimal event stream processing framework for reading, processing and writing events, using a DSL inspried by functional programming and more cumbersome event processing systems such as Apache Kafka.
+Package partaj is a minimal event stream processing framework for reading, processing and writing events, using a DSL inspired by functional programming and more cumbersome event processing systems such as Apache Kafka.

 ## Why `partaj`?